jsrmalvarez/rustidor/README.md

 # Rust Sauerbraten Port

-This project is a Rust port of the dwclassic game Sauerbraten.
+This project is a Rust port of the classic game Sauerbraten.
 The main purpose of this project is to serve as a learning platform for Rust enthusiasts, including myself, and potentially assist others in their Rust learning journey.

 ## About Sauerbraten